How can you find out more about history?

 - Obvious places to explore are the history sections in libraries and shops (online or on the high street);

 - Alternatively, you can access reading lists for different types and periods of history through the History Faculty website.
-From the Undergraduate section go to Tripos Papers to find lists of 'Part I papers' or 'Part II papers' listed by year.
-These links will give you lists of courses running in a particular year.
+Follow this link to find lists of 'Part I papers' or 'Part II papers' listed by year.
 If you then click on an individual paper, you will find a description of that paper and also, near the bottom, a link to its reading list;

 - Another good tip for finding more books/articles on a subject is to look at the bibliographies in relevant history books.
 These list the sources which historians have read during the course of their research.